abesto/pixi-kotlin/README.md

 ## Run the example

-Pre-requisite: have a newish version of kotlin in `~/Library/Application Support/IdeaIC14/Kotlin`.
+Pre-requisite: have a newish version of kotlin (think snapshot, `0.8.986` is known to work) in `~/Library/Application Support/IdeaIC14/Kotlin`.
 This can probably be made more general / nicer.
 Sorry about the mess.

 ```sh
 git clone https://github.com/abesto/pixi-kotlin.git